getsentry/sentry-cocoa/develop-docs/README.md

 Currently, the Sentry SDK's experimental profiling feature is being benchmarked.
 Other components are planned in the future.

-The test runs in a UI test ([`SDKPerformanceBenchmarkTests`](../Samples/iOS-Swift/iOS-SwiftUITests/SDKPerformanceBenchmarkTests.swift)) using the iOS-Swift sample app, which has a new view controller for this purpose: [`PerformanceViewController`](../Samples/iOS-Swift/iOS-Swift/ViewControllers/PerformanceViewController.swift).
+The test runs in a UI test ([`SDKPerformanceBenchmarkTests`](../Samples/iOS-Swift/iOS-SwiftUITests/SDKPerformanceBenchmarkTests.swift)) using the iOS-Swift sample app, which has a view controller for this purpose: [`PerformanceViewController`](../Samples/iOS-Swift/iOS-Swift/ViewControllers/PerformanceViewController.swift).

 ### Test procedure